isabella232/element-optogenetics/README.md

 # DataJoint Element - Optogenetics

 DataJoint Element for managing data from optogenetics experiments.
 DataJoint Elements collectively standardize and automate data collection and analysis for neuroscience experiments.
 Each Element is a modular pipeline for data storage and processing with corresponding database tables that can be combined with other Elements to assemble a fully functional pipeline.

-## Experiment flowchart
+## Experiment Flowchart

 ![flowchart](https://raw.githubusercontent.com/datajoint/element-optogenetics/main/images/flowchart.svg)

-## Data pipeline
+## Data Pipeline

 ![pipeline](https://raw.githubusercontent.com/datajoint/element-optogenetics/main/images/pipeline.svg)

-## Getting started
+## Getting Started

 + Install from PyPI